EmilianoEscobedo/HomeFinders/README.md

 ### Creating a new Register
-Let's start loading information into our database <br> Fill in the fields with the information of the house finder, do not put anithing in ID field, is an auto incrementing field.
+Let's start loading information into our database <br> Fill in the fields with the information of the house finder, do not put anything in ID field, it is an auto incrementing field.
 We will talk about that later.
 When you are ready, click into the create button.<br>
 Tip: You can clean the fields with clean option in the same name dropdown

 <div align="center">